EncyclopediaRed/btcamp-87826/content/about.md

     headLine: Meet the Team
     bulletpoints:
       - title: Rob Barrowclift
         description: Meet Rob!
 Rob is awesome pants.
-Our lead web developer and
+Our lead web developer and financial pro, Rob is essential to our success.
         image: images/Rob-Barrowclift.png
       - title: Alex Kinnaman
         description: 'This is Alex! '